-Outcome:- This paper provides students thorough knowledge of various aspects of Public International Law so as to equip them to solve the issues of Public International Law in academic level as well as in the field of advocacy.
+Outcome:- This paper provides students through knowledge of various aspects of public international law so as to equip them to solve the issues of public international law in academic level as well as in the field of advocacy.

-- 1.Basic Aspects of International Law; Nature and basis of International Law, definition of International Law, Relationship between Muncipal Law and International Law, Sources of International Law State as subject of International Law: essentials of statehood not fully sovereign states and other entities right and duties of states modes of acquisition and loss of state territory state responsibility. - 2.Recognition: Concept of recognition theories, kinds and consequences of recognition state succession Equitable resource utilization and justification: law of sea, air and outer space common heritage of mankind. - 3.State jurisdiction: Basis of jurisdiction sovereign immunity, diplomatic privileges and immunities. - 4.Treaties: Making of Treaty Reservations to treaty, Pacta sunt servanda, modes of termination of treaty. - 5.UNO, Principles and Purpose of UNO, Security Council, General Assembly, ECOSOC Trusteeship Council, ICJ World Trade Organization- International Labour Organization
+1.Basic Aspects of International Law;: Nature and basis of International Law, definition of International Law, Relationship between Muncipal Law and International Law, Sources of International Law - State as subject of International Law: essentials of statehood - not fully sovereign states and other entities - right and duties of states - modes of acquisition and loss of state territory - state responsibility.

+2.Recognition : Concept of recognition - theories, kinds and consequences of recognition - state succession - Equitable resource utilization and justification: law of sea, air and outer space - common heritage of mankind.

+3.State jurisdiction: Basis of jurisdiction - sovereign immunity, diplomatic privileges and immunities.

+4. Treaties: Making of Treaty - Reservations to treaty, Pacta sunt servanda, modes of termination of treaty.

+5.UNO, Principles and Purpose of UNO, Security Council, General Assembly, ECOSOC - Trusteeship Council, ICJ - World Trade Organization- International Labour Organization

-J G Starke, An Introduction to International Law P. W. Bowett, International Institutions Reference Books:
+J G Starke, An Introduction to International Law

+P. W. Bowett, International Institutions